-I.e. if some of the components are used in several of the sub-assemblies in a product, the component quantities should be added together and ordered all at once.
+I.e. if some components are used in several of the sub-assemblies in a product, the component quantities should be added together and ordered all at once.
 By doing this, you can minimize the time spent on purchasing activities and reduce the risk of ordering errors.
 Using the just-in-time model to synchronize deliveries with individual operations would needlessly complicate matters in environments with short throughput times.

-In addition, when your product does contain many subassemblies but there is a single production operation – assembly – done at once in one go, then using a multi-level BOM would not make sense from a production scheduling point of view.
+In addition, when your product does contain many subassemblies but there is a single production operation – assembly – done at once in one continuous operation, then using a multi-level BOM would not make sense from a production scheduling point of view.
 Instead of scheduling multiple blocks, a flattened BOM would allow the production scheduler to schedule a single operation.
 Furthermore, the assembly worker would need to report the start and finish times of a single operation instead of dozens.

 The answer to when to use multi-level BOMs and when not to is therefore dependent on many factors, not just the product structure.
-Too many details may overcomplicate simple things while too few details could make you miss important nuances.
+Too many details may overcomplicate simple steps while too few details could make you miss important nuances.

 Using Excel to manage Multi-Level BOMs